lsawade/introduction-to-conda/docs/environments.md

 ```bash
 conda env export
 ```
-This will return an `enviroment.yml` with the exact version and the "hash"-code.
+This will return an `environment.yml` with the exact version and the "hash"-code.
 This is often too much information and makes it incredible hard to transfer the environment to other machines.
-Therefore a better option is to just export the packages we installed by hand
+Therefore, a better option is to just export the packages we installed by hand
 ```bash
 conda env export --from-history